longshot-47/FIS/lab3part1.md

 ### Xiang T.R.Kong et al. (2010) Cyber physical ecommerce logistics system: An implementation case in Hong Kong Computers & Industrial Engineering, Volume 139, January 2020, 106170

+1. The paper show some problems that Hong Kong's small and medium sized enterprises faced when they have to adapt new operation models due to the rapid development of cross-border ecommerce.
+This paper also show some solutions to help those small and medium sized enterprises to adapt new operation models.

+2. Keywords:

 ---
 ## Lab 1 Q6/Q7